Ph.D. Program

 Online Admission System

-The online graduate admission application through this link: http://www.kfupm.edu.sa/deanships/dgs/Default.aspx
+- The online graduate admission application through this link: https://cgis.kfupm.edu.sa/ or https://apply.kfupm.edu.sa/

-- Complete official transcripts for BS degree (and MS degree if applying to PhD).
+- Complete official transcripts for BS and MS degree.

-- Recommendation Letters from academic referees through the online recommendation system after submitting the online application.
+- Recommendation Letters from academic referees (2 referees) through the online recommendation system after submitting the online application, preferably from the faculty who taught the applicant graduate courses.

-- Certificates for BS degree (and MS degree if applying to PhD) if degrees granted.
+- Certificates for BS and MS degree if degrees granted

 - Upon approval, original/certified copies of degree certificate(s) and transcript(s) are to be sent through postal mail.